makiisthenes/MakiMessenger/README.md

 <h1>MakiMessenger</h1><br>
 An messenger that allows users to communicate to each other in a local network setting.
 <hr>
-<span style='color:red'>[There is currently limited functionality and works partially, this is currently in development during COVID19 and will be completed soon, thanks.]</span>
+<span style='color:red'><strong>[There is currently limited functionality and works partially, this is currently in development during COVID19 and will be completed soon, thanks.]</span></strong>
 <hr>
 <h4>Introduction</h4>
 This program has a client and server script in which one computer has to be a dedicated server in which will save changes and accounts, etc.